jafossum/jafossum.github.io/_posts/2015-12-11-reading-ps3-siaAxis-using-python27.md

 $ /dev/input/by-id/usb-Sony_PLAYSTATION_R_3_Controller-joystick
 ```

-This will work on most Linux systems, and has been tested on Ubuntu and RasperyPi (Raspbian)
+This will work on most Linux systems, and has been tested on Ubuntu and RasperyPi (Raspbian).
+Not working in OS X

 ### Reading binary data from the device